-The conduct of this exam was the same as last year as some centres conducted the role plays section well, some missed out tasks and few changed the role play tasks or created more tasks.
-Candidates who performed very well on this paper covered all sections of the two role plays (A and B), presented a topic of their own choice, allowed maximum of two minutes and minimum of one minute to speak on their chosen topic presentation without any interference from the examiner, and responded to questions on their topics in a spontaneous and natural manner for 3-4 minutes.
+Candidates who performed very well on this paper covered all sections of the two role plays (A and B), presented a topic of their own choice, allowed maximum of two minutes and minimum of one minute to speak on their chosen topic presentation without any interference from the examiner, and responded to questions on their topics in a spontaneous and natural manner for 3 - 4 minutes.
 The general conversation section for strong candidates lasted for about 5 minutes, they answered a series of linked questions on two or three topics including opinions and justifications, they used more difficult structures and developed their answers with a variety of tenses, they conveyed both past and future meaning and responded satisfactory to both expected and unexpected questions in both conversations (TC and GC).

-Practice for the speaking exam is essential and should be part of the classroom activity.
-In some centres, it was evident that speaking practice was a regular part of classroom activity and that candidates were familiar with the requirements of the Speaking examination.
-In such centres, the Teacher/Examiner conducting the examination had prepared the role plays well, enabled candidates to show that they could communicate in a variety of everyday situations.
+It is essential that all candidates practice for the speaking exam and this should be done as part of their classroom activity.
+There was some evidence that there were some regular speaking practice activities done by some centres as some of the candidates that we listened to their exams were familiar with the requirements of the Speaking examination.
+In such centres, the teacher/examiner conducting the examination had prepared the role plays well, enabled candidates to show that they could communicate in a variety of everyday situations.

 Candidates gained marks by following their cues and answering concisely in the role plays section.
 They were aware of the need to respond to unexpected questions on the conversation sections.
-The Teacher/Examiner managed a smooth transition to the conversation sections and then pitched questions at a level appropriate to the candidate, while bearing in mind the descriptors of the mark scheme.
+The teacher/examiner managed a smooth transition to the conversation sections and then pitched questions at a level appropriate to the candidate, while bearing in mind the descriptors of the mark scheme.
 Conversations were natural and candidates were given the opportunity to work in a variety of tenses, using a range of structures and vocabulary and covering a selection of different topics across both conversation sections.

-In general, moderators noticed that some Teachers/Examiners need to familiarize themselves well with 'the Teacher' Notes', 'the instruction video', the working mark sheet and the 0544 syllabus before the exam in order to conduct the exam accurately.
+In general, Moderators noticed that some teachers/examiners still need to familiarize themselves well with 'the Teacher's Notes', 'the instruction video', the working mark sheet and the 0544 syllabus before the exam in order to conduct the exam correctly.
+This is in addition to the marking scheme for the exam as it does not contain half marks and the Impression mark is not worth more than 10 marks.

-Teachers/examiners also need to prepare a bank of straightforward questions in many topics as well as unexpected ones for their own use during the exam.
-If however, the same banks of questions which have been used in class, are used in the examination, there is little opportunity for spontaneous conversation.
-A more effective approach is for Teacher/Examiners to keep eye contact with candidates, listen to what they have to say, and respond accordingly.
+Teachers/examiners should appear interested in the candidate presentation and listen carefully in order to ask questions that do not require the candidate to repeat information from their topic.
+They also need to prepare a bank of straightforward questions in many topics as well as unexpected ones for their own use during the exam.
+The follow up question in the topic presentation should focus more closely on the candidate's chosen topic.
+However, if the same banks of questions which have been used in class, are used in the examination, there is little opportunity for spontaneous conversation.
+A more effective approach is for teachers/examiners to keep eye contact with candidates, listen to what they have to say, and respond accordingly.
 It is also very useful also to give the candidates the opportunity to think after asking a question without interfering or rephrasing the question unless the candidate requests as such.
-It is also worth noting that this exam assesses the candidates' ability to speak in Modern standard Arabic (MSA), so all the questions asked should be in MSA and the candidates should also speak in MSA.
+It is worth noting that this exam assesses the candidates' ability to speak in Modern standard Arabic (MSA), so all the questions asked should be in MSA and the candidates should also speak in MSA.
 The exam also does not assess candidates' general knowledge, so teachers/examiners should avoid general knowledge questions and focus on questions that allow candidates to use past and future tenses.